SVLG2004 Service Learning for UWA Student Guild Office Bearers II

 - Students are able to (1) actively undertake an official Guild office bearer leadership role for the period of one semester; (2) actively participate in a Guild leadership/handover course of 3.5 days contact; (3) demonstrate responsibility and citizenship by using knowledge and skills to contribute positively to the Guild and University environment; and (4) argue from an evidence base about the reciprocity of their service experience or about an important Guild/University issue.

 - Typically this unit is assessed in the following ways: (1) self reflection report/presentation; (2) UWA Student Guild assessment rubric completed by the Guild HR Manager on advice from the Student Guild; and (3) UWA assessment rubric completed by Dean, Coursework Studies.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the self reflection report/presentation component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the self reflection report/presentation component.

 Supplementary assessment is not available in this unit.

 - All students participate in a UWA Student Guild (Guild) leadership/handover program of 3.5 days (26.5 hours) contact.
 In addition, all students meet with their Guild supervisor and unit supervisor at least 25 hours per semesters.
 All students are voting Guild office bearers and participate in a minimum of 100 hrs per semester work during University, Guild meetings and official duties.
 This is a total of 150 hours work equivalent to at six-point unit.